On the Scarcity of Dense Cores ($n>10^{5}$ cm$^{-3}$) in High Latitude Planck Galactic Cold Clumps: Acknowledgment

 \section{Acknowledgment}

 This work has been supported by the National Key R\&D Program of China (No. 2022YFA1603102, 2019YFA0405100), the National Science Foundation of China (12033005, 11973013), and the China Manned Space Project (CMS-CSST-2021-A09, CMS-CSST-2021-B06), and the China-Chile Joint Research Fund (CCJRF No. 2211).
 CCJRF is provided by Chinese Academy of Sciences South America Center for Astronomy (CASSACA) and established by National Astronomical Observatories, Chinese Academy of Sciences (NAOC) and Chilean Astronomy Society (SOCHIAS) to support China-Chile collaborations in astronomy.
 T.L. acknowledges the support by the international partnership program of Chinese academy of sciences through grant No.114231KYSB20200009, and Shanghai Pujiang Program 20PJ1415500.
 This research was carried out in part at the Jet Propulsion Laboratory, which is operated by the California Institute of Technology under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 This work is sponsored (in part) by the Chinese Academy of Sciences (CAS), through a grant to the CAS South America Center for Astronomy (CASSACA) in Santiago, Chile.
-D.J. is supported by NRC Canada and by an NSERC Discovery Grant.
+D.J. is supported by NRC Canada and by an NSERC Discovery grant.
 G.G. acknowledges support from the ANID BASAL project FB210003.
 E.F. acknowledges support from the European Council, under the European Community's Seventh framework Programme, through the Advance Grant MIST (FP7/2017-2024, No. 742719).
 P.S. was partially supported by a Grant-in-Aid for Scientific Research (KAKENHI Number JP22H01271 and JP23H01221) of JSPS.
 C.W.L. is supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2019R1A2C1010851), and by the Korea Astronomy and Space Science Institute grant funded by the Korea government (MSIT) (Project No. 2023-1-84000).
 G.J.W. gratefully acknowledges receipt of an Emeritus Fellowship from The Leverhulme Trust.
 M.J. acknowledges support from the Research Council of Finland grant 348342.
 The work of M.G.R. is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
-N.H. acknowledge support from the National Science and Technology Council (NSTC) of Taiwan with grant NSTC 111-2112-M-001-060.
+N.H. acknowledges support from the Nation Science and Technology Council (NSTC) of Taiwan with grant NSTC 111-2112-M-001-060.SPL acknowledges the Ministry of Science and Technology of Taiwan for grant 112-2112-M-007 -011.
+This research used the facilities of the Canadian Astronomy Data Centre operated by the National Research Council of Canada with the support of the Canadian Space Agency.
+The James Clerk Maxwell Telescope is operated by the East Asian Observatory on behalf of The National Astronomical Observatory of Japan; Academia Sinica Institute of Astronomy and Astrophysics; the Korea Astronomy and Space Science Institute; the National Astronomical Research Institute of Thailand; Center for Astronomical Mega-Science (as well as the National Key R\&D Program of China with No. 2017YFA0402700).
+Additional funding support is provided by the Science and Technology Facilities Council of the United Kingdom and participating universities and organizations in the United Kingdom and Canada.
+Additional funds for the construction of SCUBA-2 were provided by the Canada Foundation for Innovation.